Winzana/sherl-sdk-js/docs/docs/etl.md

 ## Extract transform load by config id

-This action launch an asynchrone task on ETL with config given by id This config should be saved before.
+This action launch an asynchronous ETL task with a particular id.

+**:warning: This config should be saved before.**

 <span class="badge badge--warning">Require authentication</span>